 Here is the list of 31 Most Beautiful Places In India

 The gentle ticking sound of the watch echoes itself in the mystic Siju caves of the Meghalaya plateau.
-This is one of the longest caves in India and has some fine river passages.
+This is one of the longest caves in India and has some fine river passages making it one of the most beautiful places in India to visit.
 Located in Baghmara and filled with amazing limestone formations, this caves also include unexplored secret chambers with unknown labyrinths.
 It is a very deep cave enclosed in complete darkness which is sure to leave you in awe.
-Siju caves are must have experience for anyone who likes adventure and is looking for something refreshing.
+Siju caves are must have experience for anyone who likes adventure and something refreshing.

 The roar of the pounding waterfall elevates the scenic beauty of its tumbling waters.
 Uniquely described as the ‘Niagara of India,’ this waterfalls at Hogenakkal, Karnataka is largely unexplored and filled with lush green dense forests and mulberry fields with terracotta guardian deities.

 The popular Yumthang Valley in North Sikkim is located 140 km North of Gangtok.
 Famous as the “Valley of flowers,” this is a rare and exotic valley where the tree line ends.
-Yumthang Valley is a must visit on your holiday to Sikkim, and the nearby beautiful town of Lachung is the base station for an expedition of Yumthang.
+Yumthang Valley is one of the most beautiful places in India on your holiday to Sikkim, and the nearby beautiful town of Lachung is the base station for an expedition of Yumthang.
 The Yumthang Valley is a paradise for nature lovers with a spectacular blend of flora and fauna and splendid picturesque beauty.
 Unique wildflowers such as primulas and Rhododendrons cover the entire valley in rich colors every spring, making it a great tourist attraction.

 A pleasant walk in the humid air with the splashing water on the Elephant Beach side is an experience of a lifetime.
 Located on Havelock island in Andamans, the beauty of the beach is amplified when it is raining calmly, and the cool winds pass through with the intermittent sunshine.

 Filled with Crisp white snow and situated at a breath-taking altitude of 14,000 feet above the sea level, the Sela Pass is one of the highest passes in the world.
 Right next to it is the magnificent Paradise Lake filled with crystal clear blue water surrounded by lush greenery all around which elevates the scenic beauty of this beautiful pass.
-It is located in Tawang and is less frequented.
+It is located in Tawang and is less frequented though it is easily one of the most beautiful places in India.

 Known For : Dhanushkodi Beach | Gulf of Mannar Marine National Park | Adam's Bridge